 Brands are forever waging war over consumer attention; and not just to get our business, they want to keep it, too.
-Client retention plays a long game with consumers, incentivizing with loyalty programs and initiatives that may give pause to would-be defectors.
+Client retention plays a long game with consumers, incentivizing loyalty programs and initiatives that may give pause to would-be defectors.
 After all, it’s easier to keep a current client happy, than it is to persuade someone to switch brands.

 But it’s not impossible.

 Referral marketing is often viewed as a natural byproduct of a company doing its job well—when a customer has a great experience with a brand, they’re more likely to tell their friends and family about it, right?
-That’s the assumption anyways.
+That’s the assumption anyway.

-According to a recent study, only about 29% of consumers offer positive referrals, even though 83% of consumers report they’d be willing to do so, if they had a good experience.
+According to a recent study, only about 29% of consumers offer positive referrals, even though 83% of consumers report they’d be willing to do so if they had a good experience.

 To put it another way, most people are willing to refer a good company, but only a handful of these people ever get around to doing it.